launchdarkly/api-client-java/docs/FeatureFlagsApi.md

 FeatureFlagsApi apiInstance = new FeatureFlagsApi();
 String projectKey = "projectKey_example"; // String | The project key, used to tie the flags together under one project so they can be managed together.
 String featureFlagKey = "featureFlagKey_example"; // String | The feature flag's key.
 The key identifies the flag in your code.
-String env = "env_example"; // String | By default, each feature will include configurations for each environment.
+List<String> env = Arrays.asList("env_example"); // List<String> | By default, each feature will include configurations for each environment.
 You can filter environments with the env query parameter.
-For example, setting env=production will restrict the returned configurations to just your production environment. try {
+For example, setting env=[\"production\"] will restrict the returned configurations to just your production environment. try {
     FeatureFlag result = apiInstance.getFeatureFlag(projectKey, featureFlagKey, env);
     System.out.println(result);